MercersKitchen/BYOD/README.md

 General Reminders (Note: see specific machine models for BIOS UI Instructions)
 - Record BIOS Password
+- Record if the Drives have been locked, and how
+  - CAUTION: often this cannot be undone
+  - Sometimes this needs a password

 - Disk configuration set to AHCI or RAID (not IDE)
 - Fast Boot is enabled